'Gimme a break!' Biden blasts insurance hassles for mental health treatment

 If you break your arm, you go to the doctor, your insurance (usually) pays.
 Why is it so much harder to get health insurance to pick up the tab if you have a mental health breakdown?

-That's the question President Joe Biden asked yesterday, as he touted new rules he says will get insurance to pay for mental health care more often.
+That's the question President Biden asked Tuesday as he touted new rules he says will get insurance to pay for mental health care more often.

 The regulations are part of a proposed rule that would strengthen existing policies already on the books and close loopholes that have left patients with too few options for mental health care covered by insurance.